 PROVIDING POST-HURRICANE ASSISTANCE TO FLORIDA'S PANHANDLE COMMUNITIES

-When Hurricane Michael made landfall on Oct.
-10, it was the strongest storm to ever hit the Florida Panhandle, with wind speeds of up to 155 mph.
+When Hurricane Michael made landfall on October 10, 2018, it was the strongest storm to ever hit the Florida Panhandle, with wind speeds of up to 155 mph.
 The storm moved quickly, prompting the evacuation of 140,000 people just one day after reaching hurricane status.
-In one more day, the storm would be gone, leaving 45 dead -- 35 in Florida -- and destroying whole towns.
-But the recovery from Michael will be anything but fast, with damage estimated at $4.5 billion.
+In one more day, the storm would be gone, leaving at least 43 dead in Florida and destroying whole towns.
+But the recovery from Michael will be anything but fast, with estimated damage of at least $5 billion.

 Many hands are still needed to sort and distribute donated items and support victims.
 Volunteer Florida can connect you with opportunities to help that fit your schedule, skills and interests.

 With the right vision, towns impacted by Hurricane Michael will come back stronger than ever.
 Be part of the Florida Panhandle’s bright future by investing in vacation, residential or commercial property now and be part of creating the future.

 ©2018 A copy of the official registration and financial information may be obtained from the Division of Consumer Services by calling toll-free 1-800-help-fla or online at www.floridaconsumerhelp.com, registration does not imply endorsement, approval, or recommendation by the state. registration #: ch39234